Meet the Community

 Bush Walk / Hunt

-Guests accompany three or four Ju/'hoan San hunters, collecting and eating bush foods while they hunt.
 If fresh tracks are found, the walk will turn into a hunt.
-The chances of killing an animal are rare (about 1/5) although the walk is always interesting.
+The chances of killing an animal are rare, although the walk is very entertaining and showcasing the broad bush survival skills.
 If any animal is killed, all parts of it are utilised.

-The making of fire by various methods and other survival techniques, such as making rope and setting traps are demonstrated during the course of the day.
 There is lots of interaction between the hunters and the visitors.
-One of the localguides will accompany the walk to translate and answer your questions durimg thr budh excursion.
+Your local guides will accompany the walk to translate and try to answer all questions during your excursion.

 Healing Dance